abpframework/abp/docs/en/deployment/configuring-openIddict.md

 ## Production Environment

-We've disabled `AddDevelopmentEncryptionAndSigningCertificate` in the production environment and tried to setup signing and encrypting certificates using `openiddict.pfx` file.
+`AddDevelopmentEncryptionAndSigningCertificate` is disabled in production environment.
+Signing and encryption of certificates is done using `openiddict.pfx` file in production environment.

 You can use the `dotnet dev-certs https -v -ep openiddict.pfx -p 00000000-0000-0000-0000-000000000000` command to generate the `authserver.pfx` certificate.